-The role of the Board is to govern the activities of the Society.
-In doing so, the Board works to ensure that Red Cross acts in accordance with the Geneva Conventions, International Committee of the Red Cross (ICRC) regulations, the International Movement’s protocols and the fundamental principles of the international Red Cross and Red Crescent Movement.
+The role of the Board is to govern the activities of Australian Red Cross.
+In doing so, the Board works to ensure that we act in accordance with the Geneva Conventions, International Committee of the Red Cross (ICRC) regulations, the international movement’s protocols, and the fundamental principles of the international Red Cross and Red Crescent movement.
 It also develops and maintains ethical standards based on a Code of Conduct and Conflict of Interest Policy.

-Comprising up to 16 members, the Board includes the President, Deputy President, Audit and Risk Committee Chair, Youth Member, Chair or nominee of each of the eight Divisional Advisory Boards (DABs) from every state and territory, the Australian Red Cross Blood Service (ARCBS) Chair and up to three Additional Board Members.
+Comprising up to 16 members, the Board includes the President, Deputy President, the Audit and Risk Committee Chair, the Youth Member, the Chair or nominee of each of the eight Divisional Advisory Boards from every state and territory, the Australian Red Cross Blood Service Chair and up to three Additional Board Members.
 While they are not members of the Board, the Chief Executive Officer, Chief Financial Officer and Secretary attend Board meetings throughout the year.

-Ensuring good governance is a key Board responsibility.
-This includes overseeing mechanisms to provide for compliance with legal requirements and regulations, while safekeeping the ongoing financial viability of Red Cross.
-The Board monitors and periodically evaluates its own performance and strives to have a skilled and diverse membership in place.
+Ensuring good governance is in place is a key Board responsibility.
+This includes overseeing mechanisms to comply with legal requirements and regulations, while safekeeping the ongoing financial viability of Red Cross.
+The Board monitors and periodically evaluates its own performance and strives to always have a skilled and diverse membership in place.
 It also establishes and implements a recognition process that acknowledges the efforts of volunteers, members and staff.